jaylac2000/StaffStatus/README.md

 # My Server

-Feel free to check out my server ScepterMCPE and test /staff for yourself (Does not work in the hub)
+Feel free to check out my server ScepterMCPE and test `/staff` for yourself (does not work in the hub)

 - IP: play.scepternetwork.com
 - Port: 19132